 For further information about Ungoogled Chromium and related browser options on Ubuntu, explore these resources:

-- Ungoogled Chromium project on GitHub – Source code, issue tracker, and documentation
+- Ungoogled Chromium project on GitHub – source code, issue tracker, and project documentation

-- Install Chromium Browser on Ubuntu – Standard Chromium installation without Google service removal
+- Install Chromium Browser on Ubuntu – standard Chromium installation without the Ungoogled Chromium patch set

-- Install Brave Browser on Ubuntu – Another privacy-focused Chromium-based browser
+- Install Brave Browser on Ubuntu – another privacy-focused Chromium-based browser with its own upstream repository

-- Install Tor Browser on Ubuntu – Maximum anonymity browser using the Tor network
+- Install Tor Browser on Ubuntu – separate browser for Tor network access

 Conclusion